 If the first signs of Lyme disease are severe or you feel unwell, go straight to your doctor for further advice.

 The signs and symptoms of Lyme disease are largely dependent on what stage of Lyme disease you are at.
+As previously mentioned, some of the most common early signs and symptoms of Lyme disease include:

 - Body aches and pains